MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/GeneralBusinessFunctionalityAdvanced/LoggingAndTrackingEmailInteractions/troubleshooting-email-logging.md

 -   Rename the existing storage folder as the queue folder, so that the messages are logged again.
 In this instance, you will also want to re-create a storage folder.

 ## Upgrades to Job Queue Functionality Require Changes in Your Email Logging Implementation
- Job queue categories have been introduced in ADD INCLUDE<!--[!INCLUDE[nav_current_long](../../includes/nav_current_long_md.md)]-->.
+ Job queue categories have been introduced in [!INCLUDE[d365fin](../../includes/d365fin_md.md)].
 Accordingly, to upgrade email logging, you will have to update your implementation to reflect this change.

  For more information, see [How to: Set Up Job Queues](../how-to-create-job-queue-categories.md).